EnerBank Blog

 Posted April 5, 2022 by EnerBank USA

-Your job isn’t done once you complete the home improvement project and leave your customer’s home.
-While you’ve done the hard part, retaining the line of connection between your business and the homeowner continues to be an important aspect of growing your revenue over time.
+Your job isn’t done once you complete the home improvement project and leave the customer’s home.
+While you’ve done the hard part, having strong customer retention is an important aspect of growing your revenue over time.
 After all, keeping a customer is easier than starting over from scratch — if you do it right.

 A marketing study reveals that 93% of people trust the recommendation of a friend or family member when seeking out goods and services, so by keeping that line of communication open, you increase the chances of a referral or repeat business from a former customer.
 In fact, a customer is 40% more likely to be sold to if they’ve already used you for a previous project.